Search

 KeeperFill

-Before you can utilize these features, you will first need to perform a few simple configuration steps:
+Before you can utilize these autofill features, you will first need to perform a few simple setup steps:

-Tap Password Options and ensure "AutoFill Passwords" is toggled on
+3. Tap Password Options and ensure "AutoFill Passwords" is toggled on.

-Select Keeper in both the "Allow filling from" and the 'Set up Verification Codes using" sections
+4. Select Keeper below both "Allow filling from" and "Set up Verification Codes using"

-Follow the prompt and uncheck all other password managers (including keychain)
+5. Follow the prompt and uncheck all other password managers (including keychain).

 To learn how to set up 2FA for websites and apps, click here.

-Once these steps are completed, you will see a Passwords button appear above the keyboard when logging into an app or website.
-Tapping Passwords will launch KeeperFill.
+Once these steps are complete, you will see a Passwords button appear above the keyboard when logging into an app or website.
+By default, tapping Passwords, will prompt you to log in to Keeper and automatically launch KeeperFill.
+Please note, for security purposes, you must authenticate to Keeper each time you autofill a record on your mobile device.

-The KeeperFill screen is where you can search for matching records in your vault or create a new record.
-If there is a record match, tap Fill.
+KeeperFill will present a matching record from your vault.
+Alternatively, you can search for a record or create a new record.
+If there is a record match, tap Fill to autofill your login credentials.

 Two-factor codes will be automatically copied to your clipboard when possible.
 To copy it manually, tap the copy icon next to the code and when prompted paste the code into the field provided.